Blog Marketing Tool needs to gather and use certain information about individuals.

 Data protection law

-The Data Protection Act 1998 describes how organisations — including Blog Marketing Tool— must collect, handle and store personal information.
+The Data Protection Act 1998 describes how organizations — including Blog Marketing Tool— must collect, handle and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.